Dr Faranak Hardcastle

 About

-I am a Research Fellow at the Australian National Centre for the Public Awareness of Science (CPAS) and a visiting fellow at the Wellcome Center for Human Genetics at the University of Oxford.
-My background is in transdisciplinary exploration of the sociological, and environmental dimensions of emerging science and technology across diverse domains, including AI, and Personalised Medicine.
-I obtained my PhD in Web Science from the University of Southampton, UK, and previously worked as a Research Fellow at the Wellcome Centre for Human Genetics, University of Oxford, a Research Fellow at the department of Medicine at the University of Southampton, and as a Research Associate at the School of Sociology, Politics and International Relations at the University of Bristol.
+I am currently a Visiting Fellow at Centre for Human Genetics (University of Oxford) and Visiting Fellow in Primary Care, Population Sciences and Medical Education (University of Southampton).
+I obtained my PhD in Web Science from the University of Southampton, and previously worked as a Research Fellow at the Wellcome Centre for Human Genetics, at University of Oxford, the department of Medicine at the University of Southampton, and the School of Sociology, Politics and International Relations at the University of Bristol.

 Affiliations